Cambricon/cambricon-k8s-device-plugin/device-plugin/README.md

 - Support MLU3xx devices
 - For MLU 3xx needs driver >= 4.20.9
+- For MLU 5xx needs driver >= 5.0.0
-- For MLU 3xx needs cntoolkit >= 2.8.2 on your building machine
+- For MLU 3xx needs cndev >= 2.8.2 on your building machine
+- For MLU 5xx needs cndev >= 3.0.1 on your building machine
-- For SMLU needs driver >= 5.10.27 and cntoolkit >= 3.9.0
+- For SMLU needs driver >= 5.10.27 and cndev >= 3.9.0

 For MLU driver version before 4.9.13, and need to support MLU2xx please use [release v1.1.3].